Effectful Mealy Machines: Effectful Streams

-An \effectfulStream{} is a first action \(\now{f}\) that communicates along a memory \(\memory{f}\) with the tail of the stream \(\later{f}\).
-The set of \emph{effectful streams} is the quotient by dinaturality (\Cref{def:straemDinatural}) of the set of raw effectful streams.
-For the following definitions, we fix an \effectfulTriple{} $(𝕍,ℙ,ℂ)$.
+Let us first define a set of \kl{raw effectful streams}: streams unquotiented by dinaturality.
+The set of \emph{effectful streams} will be later defined as the quotient by dinaturality (\Cref{def:straemDinatural}) of the set of \kl{raw effectful streams}.